Iran says it is redesigning Arak reactor to cut plutonium capacity

 "The chances for it are increasing.
 This adds to an optimism but requires additional efforts," the Russian news agencies Itar Tass and Interfax quoted Deputy Foreign Minister Sergei Ryabkov, Moscow's chief negotiator, as saying.

-(Additional reporting by Vladimir Soldatkin in Moscow, John Irish in Paris and Lesley Wroughton in Washington; Editing by Mark Heinrich, Kevin Liffey and Andrew Hay)
+(Additional reporting by Vladimir Soldatkin in Moscow and John Irish in Paris; Editing by Mark Heinrich and Kevin Liffey)